oomlout/oomlout_oomp_builder/parts/hardware_bearing_600_series_607_size_7_mm_id_19_mm_od_6_mm_depth/readme.md

-# Hardware Bearing 600 Series 607 Size 7 mm Id 19 mm Od 6 mm Depth
+# Hardware Bearing 600 Series 607 Size 7 mm ID 19 mm OD 6 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base